 - 1. Summarize the following people's perspectives:

 - a.
 Standing Rock Sioux Tribe

 - b.
 Autumn Peltier

 - c.
 Oil and gas companies

 - d.
 Environmental activists

 - 2. Talk with a partner about each group's position.
 Practice out loud how you will write your sentences.

-3. After talking, write a few sentences that describe the perspectives that the different groups have taken on water protection.
+different groups have taken on water protection.
 Then, add your own opinion.
 Use the next page to keep writing if you want!

-(Proponents/Opponents) of water protection think water (should/should not) be protected because

-In my opinion,
+(Proponents/Opponents) of water protection think water (should/should not) be protected because In my opinion,